xaviervia/tessellation/README.md

 - **Symbols** make for pretty cool action types.
 - **High order reducers** open up a world of possibilities for reusable application state management functions.
 - The **streams** could be useful in the effects as well.
 The point here was to keep the API library agnostic and minimize the use of Flyd, but I'm pretty sure streams can help out a lot when dealing with more complex incoming side effects, while still keeping the wiring API agnostic.
-- **JSON Patch** diffs can be very useful for debugging and possibly for storing or sharing a log transformations.
+- **JSON Patch** diffs can be very useful for debugging and possibly for storing or sharing a log of transformations.
 For example it could be useful to send the patches over a network to keep clients and servers synchronized.

 ## Credits and references

-- [Redux](http://redux.js.org/) which "single reducer" idea heavily inspired this architecture.
+- [Redux](http://redux.js.org/) which's "single store" idea heavily inspired this architecture.
 - [@joaomilho](https://github.com/joaomilho) who originally gave me the idea of using [`flyd`](https://github.com/paldepind/flyd) to re implement the Redux store, and who's [Act framework](https://github.com/act-framework/act) and [Ion language](https://github.com/ion-lang/ion) motivated the wish to do more and more functional and reactive programming in JavaScript.
 - [@Nevon](https://github.com/Nevon)'s [demystifying Redux](https://gist.github.com/Nevon/eada09788b10b6a1a02949ec486dc3ce)